 The Human Concerns Committee seeks to discern the needs of people in the parish and neighborhood.
 It identifies resources to meet those needs and invites parishioners to join its multiple dynamic ministries to reach out to these families and individuals.
 The ministry works with community groups and other parishes to address the social problems of this community and keeps St. Catherine parishioners aware of peace and social justice issues on all levels.
 It attempts to extend Christ's love and compassion and follow in his footsteps by showing compassion to those in need.

 Time Commitment: 6 - 8 meetings a year the 2nd Monday of the month; activities as scheduled

 Contact: Clarice and Carl Geenen, 354-9770

 St. Vincent de Paul

 Inspired by Gospel values, the Society of St. Vincent de Paul, a Catholic lay organization, leads women and men to join together to grow spiritually by offering person-to-person service to those who are needy and suffering.
 Members, who are known as Vincentians, are united in an international society of charity by their spirit of poverty, humility and sharing.
 Our St. Catherine conference maintains our food pantry which is open every other Friday morning.
 They also respond to those who are in need.

-Time Commitment: Weekly meetings on Tuesday mornings; every other Friday for food pantry; visits to homes (not all members are involved in all these activities)
+Time Commitment: Weekly meetings every other Wednesday morning; every other Friday for food pantry (Click on schedule below.); visits to homes (not all members are involved in all these activities)

 Visitors to the Sick, Nursing Home Residents and Homebound